 IMPRESS has been recognised by the Press Recognition Panel (PRP) as a ‘recognised’ regulator in accordance with the Royal Charter on the Self-Regulation of the Press.
-If you work for IMPRESS, or for a publication that subscribes to IMPRESS, and you have any concerns about the regulator’s on-going compliance with the Charter criteria, you can raise them in confidence through the PRP’s whistleblowing service.
+If you work for IMPRESS, or for a publication that subscribes to IMPRESS, and you have any concerns about the regulator’s on-going compliance with the Charter criteria, you can raise them in confidence by contacting the PRP.

-Before contacting the PRP’s whistleblowing service, you should first raise any concerns with the appropriate person within your organisation.
+Before contacting the PRP, you should first raise any concerns with the appropriate person within your organisation.